CAFapi/opensuse-tomcat-image/README.md

 # openSUSE with Java and Tomcat image

-This project builds on the openSUSE Java 8 image [here](https://github.com/CAFapi/opensuse-java8-images) to build a pre-configured Tomcat Docker image.
+This project consists of 2 separate images which build on the openSUSE Java 8 image [here](https://github.com/CAFapi/opensuse-java8-images) to build a pre-configured Tomcat Docker image.

+The images within this project are:
+- Opensuse-Tomcat-Jul
+- Opensuse-Tomcat-Image

+### Opensuse-Tomcat-Jul

+This image defaults to use the native logging - Java Util Logging, t can be used as a base image for hosting web projects which use
+Java technologies such as Java Servlets or JavaServer Pages that are not compatible with Logback logging.

+Here is an example Dockerfile which uses this image as a base:

+    FROM cafapi/opensuse-tomcat-jul:latest AS builder

+    COPY --from=builder $CATALINA_HOME $CATALINA_HOME

+The derived image is expected to supply the web application being deployed, which should be copied into the parents default directory, tomcat.
+The administration application must supply a /healthcheck endpoint which can be used by Docker, or the container orchestrator, to check on the health of the service when it is running.
+The administration application may optionally supply other administration or operations functionality, to assist with debugging for example, but it is required to supply a healthcheck endpoint.

+### Opensuse-Tomcat-Image

-It can be used as a base image for hosting web projects which use Java technologies such as Java Servlets or JavaServer Pages.
+This image builds upon opensuse-tomcat-jul however it moves away from the default Java Util Logging to utilise Logback logging, it can be used as a base image for hosting web projects which use Java technologies such as Java Servlets or JavaServer Pages.

 Here is an example Dockerfile which uses this image as a base: